docker/docs/docker-hub/company-faqs.md

 ### What happens if one of my organizations downgrades from Docker Business, but I still need access as a company owner?

 To access and manage child organizations, the organization must have a Docker Business subscription.
+If the organization isn’t included in this subscription, the owner of the organization must manage the organization outside of the company.

 ### Does my organization need to prepare for downtime during the migration process?